Posted on 01/09/2022

 • Townhomes

-If you’re looking to use one of these home types for your investment properties, you should find an investment loan.
-These are set up specifically to make paying off mortgages more attainable, especially if you’re just starting out with real estate investing.
+If you’re looking to use one of these types of homes for your rental property, you should pursue an investment loan.

 Ready To Take Your Next Step?